tonindexer/anton/docs/API.md

 ## AggregateTransactionsHistory

 Returns time series for a given metric.
-The filter can be set by addresses or workchain
+The filter can be set by addresses or workchain.

 ### Endpoint: `/transactions/aggregated/history`